jwowillo/greenerthumb/bullhorn/README.md

 message2
 ```

-## Reliable
+## Listening

-Reliable allows messages to be reliably sent from talkers to a listener.
+Listening allows messages to be reliably sent from talkers to a listener.

 ```
 ./listen ?--host <host>